SOUTH LYNN BRIDGES & HARBOUR JUNCTION

 Google maps position of the old PMY 1-46 Bridge code.

-The picture below shows the Freebridge-Cut bridge and the M&GN railway crossing bridge with South Lynn station in the distance.
+The next picture below shows the Freebridge-Cut bridge and the M&GN railway crossing bridge with South Lynn station in the distance.

 All the bridges in this photo no longer exist.
 The railway bridge has been replaced with the A47 Dual Carriageway, and the two road bridges have been demolished and replaced.